 Many developers create add-ins for Excel.
 These add-ins are divided into two types:

-- Excel add-ins (add-ins that are saved as .xla, .xlam, or .xll files).
-These add-ins are loaded in the Excel user interface.
+- Excel add-ins that are saved as .xla, .xlam, or .xll files.

 How to check whether your antivirus software is up to date